Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use the IP 10.0.3.21 as a custom ephemeral IP address and assign it to the licensing server.
 - [ ] Start the licensing server with an automatic ephemeral IP address, and then promote it to a static internal IP address.

+To ensure that your application can reach the licensing server at the specific IP address (10.0.3.21) without changing the application's configuration, you should:

+**[1] Reserve the IP 10.0.3.21 as a static internal IP address using gcloud and assign it to the licensing server.**

+Here’s why this option is correct:

+- **Static Internal IP Address**: By reserving 10.0.3.21 as a static internal IP address, you ensure that the IP address remains consistent and does not change over time.
+This is crucial because your application is configured to reach the licensing server at this specific IP address.

+- **Using gcloud**: Google Cloud Platform (GCP) allows you to reserve static internal IP addresses for Compute Engine instances.
+You can do this using the `gcloud` command-line tool or through the Google Cloud Console.

+- **No Configuration Change Needed**: Since your application expects to find the licensing server at 10.0.3.21, using a static internal IP address ensures that the application can reliably communicate with the server without needing any configuration changes.

+**Why the other options are incorrect:**

+- **[2] Reserve the IP 10.0.3.21 as a static public IP address using gcloud and assign it to the licensing server**: This is incorrect because the IP address 10.0.3.21 is an internal IP address, not a public one.
+Assigning it as a static public IP address would not align with its intended use within an internal network.

+- **[3] Use the IP 10.0.3.21 as a custom ephemeral IP address and assign it to the licensing server**: Ephemeral IP addresses are not suitable for this scenario because they can change over time, which would cause connectivity issues for your application expecting a fixed IP address.

+- **[4] Start the licensing server with an automatic ephemeral IP address, and then promote it to a static internal IP address**: This option involves starting with an ephemeral IP address and then promoting it to static, but it doesn't ensure that the specific IP address 10.0.3.21 is reserved.
+Moreover, promoting from ephemeral to static IP address is a different process and doesn't directly address the requirement of maintaining the specific IP address.

+Therefore, **reserving 10.0.3.21 as a static internal IP address** is the correct approach to ensure that your application can reliably reach the licensing server without requiring any changes to the application's existing configuration.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are deploying an application to App Engine.
 You want the number of instances to scale based on request rate.
 You need at least 3 unoccupied instances at all times.
 Which scaling type should you use?